Ghazan: Reforms

 On coins, Ghazan omitted the name of the Great Khan, instead inscribing his own name upon his coins in Iran and Anatolia.
 But he continued to diplomatic and economic relations with the Great Khan at Dadu.
-In Georgia, he minted coins with the traditional Mongolian formula "Struck by the Ilkhan Ghazan in the name of Khagan" because he wanted to secure his claim on the Caucasus with the help of the Great Khans of the Yuan Dynasty.
+In Georgia, he minted coins with the traditional Mongolian formula "Struck by the Ilkhan Ghazan in the name of Khagan" because he wanted to secure his claim on the Caucasus with the help of the Great Khans of the Yuan dynasty.
 He also continued to use the Great Khan's Chinese seal which declared him to be a wang (prince) below the Great Khan.

 His reforms also extended to the military, as several new guard units, mostly Mongols, were created by Ghazan for his army center.
 However, he restricted new guards' political significance.
 Seeing Mongol commoners selling their children into slavery as damaging to both the manpower and the prestige of the Mongol army, Ghazan budgeted funds to redeem Mongol slave boys, and made his minister Bolad (the ambassador of the Great Khan Kublai) commander of a military unit of redeemed Mongol slaves.

 Family

-Ghazan had ten wives, 6 of them being principal wives and one being concubine:
+Ghazan had nine wives, 6 of them being principal wives and one being concubine: